zombieapocalypseintern-shortking/robotic-prosthetic-hand/README.md

 ## 📄 License

+## License
-This project is open-source under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

----

-## 🙏 Credits

-Original concept inspired by [Viral Science](https://www.youtube.com/c/viralscience).
-3D models and wiring design adapted for this build.